Exabyte-io/documentation/docs/tutorials/dft/electronic-density-mesh.md

 Once the calculation is complete, under the Results tab at the bottom of the page there will be a listing of the files and directories on the system that is clickable to download and transit directories.
 The screen shots below show the location of the charge density file

-For Quantum ESPRESSO.
+For Quantum ESPRESSO:

 <img data-gifffer="/images/Charge5.gif" />

-For VASP.
+For VASP:

 ![VASP CHGCAR](../../images/CHGCARFile.png "VASP CHGCAR")